TRON-Bioinformatics/neofox/docs/source/04_developer_guide.md

 # Developer guide

-> Information: The build system changed in version 1.1.1 to poetry (https://python-poetry.org/).
+> Information: The build system changed in NeoFox v1.2.0 to poetry (https://python-poetry.org/).

 ## Installation of neofox via poetry